-Exchange Pertinent Information - Under Tennessee Code Section 55-1102 drivers who have been in a reportable accident must provide proof of financial security such as adequate car insurance, a surety bond, or cash sufficient to cover the damages sustained in the accident.
-Failure to comply with this requirement can result in driver’s license and vehicle registration being revoked.
+- Exchange Pertinent Information: Under Tennessee Code Section 55-1102 drivers who have been in a reportable accident must provide proof of financial security such as adequate car insurance, a surety bond, or cash sufficient to cover the damages sustained in the accident.
+Failure to comply with this requirement can result in your driver’s license and vehicle registration being revoked.

 Once a personal injury claim has been filed, there are several mistakes that can occur that could affect the amount of compensation you are able to recover.
 Here are the potential pitfalls that you should avoid in personal injury claims:

 Hiring an experienced personal injury attorney is crucial to protecting your rights and helping in pursuing fair compensation for your injuries.
-At the Law Office of Joshua S. Reed, we are experienced and knowledgable in the nuances of Tennessee personal injury law.
-I can help you::
+At the Law Office of Joshua S. Reed, we are experienced and knowledgeable in the nuances of Tennessee personal injury law.
+I can help you:

 - Fight to protect your rights and represent your interests